Speculative TLS

 - Proxy relays it.
 Server replies.
 Handshake continues.

 Steps 2-3 burn one full RTT.
 Steps 4 onward are the actual TLS handshake.
-On a 50ms-RTT proxy, that's 50ms of dead air doing nothing useful, every time you make a fresh proxied dial.
+On a 50ms-RTT proxy, that's 50ms of dead air doing nothing useful, every time a fresh proxied dial goes out.

 Free win for any proxy-heavy workload.
 If you're making lots of fresh proxied dials, flip this on.